mikemcbride/dotfiles/README.md

 **Operating system**

-You will need to have Git and Ruby installed. macOS comes bundled with these, but you may have to install Git via Xcode if you haven't done that yet.
-You can do this by running:
+We need git and some other stuff that the Apple command line tools provides:

 ```shell
 xcode-select --install
 ```

-You will need write permissions to various folders in the `/usr` directory for the things we're going to install.
+We will need write permissions to various folders in the `/usr` directory for the things we're going to install.
 Run this to grant yourself those permissions:

 ```shell
 sudo chown -R $(whoami) /usr/local/bin /usr/local/lib /usr/local/include /usr/local/share